-This demonstration takes only a few minutes, and is readily repeated, making it a suitable demonstration for school Open Days and like activities.
+The experiment takes only a few minutes, and is readily repeated, making it a suitable demonstration for school open days and like activities.
 It is not really suitable as a class experiment as the gel produced forms a good adhesive as the propanone evaporates.
 This can make clearing up (and cleaning up) a major problem!
-However the teacher may wish to consider whether suitable students could perform the demonstration at a school Open Day.
+However the teacher may wish to consider whether suitable students could perform the demonstration at a school open day.

 During the demonstration, other activities can be interspersed as each addition of expanded polystyrene is left to be absorbed.

 - Supply of paper towels, newspaper or similar (see note 5 below)